mrnohr/nintendo-switch-screenshots/README.md

 I have a dedicated twitter account that I use only for posting screenshots from the Nintendo Switch.
 In my case it is marked as private, and my main twitter account has access.

 In theory this script will work with any Twitter account, but I've only tested with this setup.
-I tried to test for tweets that come from the Nintendo Switch, but since my account isn't set up that way I'm not sure it will work reliably.
+I do test for tweets that come from the Nintendo Switch, so that should work.

 ## Twitter Auth

 To use this, you will need to create a new Twitter application at https://apps.twitter.com/.
 This is what will be used to lookup the tweets.
 Once you setup the application you will need to create yourself an access token.
-In my case, I used my main twitter account to set this up, since it knows about my "screenshot user"'s tweets.
+In my case, I used my main twitter account to set this up, since it knows about my "screenshot-only" account's tweets.

 Once you have the application keys and access tokens for your new app, create a `twitter4j.properties` file in the root directory in this format: